-What is the Qasr Al Hosn?
+What is Qasr Al Hosn?

-What’s in Qasr Al Hosn?
+Amenities in Qasr Al Hosn Abu Dhabi

-A series of documentaries is played in the exhibition halls at Qasr Al Hosn to educate visitors about the cultural heritage of the UAE.
+If you are fascinated by the lives of the UAE rulers, the trip to the Sheikh Shakhbout bin Sultan Al Nahyan Wing will be particularly interesting.
+Moreover, a series of documentaries is played in the exhibition halls at Qasr Al Hosn to educate visitors about the cultural heritage of the UAE.
 With interactive presentations and visuals, you will get to know about the historical decisions and policies laid out in these boundaries.

 Events and activities at Qasr Al Hosn Fort